garnetius/uson-js/README.md

 For this reason USON decided against some things it considers redundant, like support for single-quoted strings (but available in **UCFG**, see below) or mandatory support for hexadecimal numbers.

 Hexadecimal (octal, binary, whatever) numbers can be used in USON via unquoted string values by explicitly allowing unrecognized primitives for parser instance.
-When enabled, any unquoted USON string that failed to parse as a decimal number, infinity, NaN, boolean, or null is simply handed over to application, which decides what to do with it.
+When enabled, any unquoted USON string that failed to parse as a decimal number, infinity, `NaN`, boolean, or `null` is simply handed over to application, which decides what to do with it.

-This way arbitrary number formats and `enums` can be made possible in USON without overloading the grammar.
+This way arbitrary number formats and `enum`s can be made possible in USON without overloading the grammar.

 ## Usage